 Janssen, a member of the Johnson & Johnson family of companies, has been a leader in advancing the field of multiple myeloma research.

 Now it has teamed up with Legend Biotech, through a worldwide collaboration and license agreement, to jointly develop and commercialize a CAR-T therapy based on Legend Biotech's novel cell therapy.
 "The partnership is a significant step forward in potentially bringing [a new treatment] to patients worldwide," says Yuan Xu, CEO, Legend Biotech.

-As the company gets ready to present data at the ASH Annual Meeting & Exposition, which brings together top hematology experts from around the world, we sat down with Dr. Zhuang to learn more about the challenges of treating multiple myeloma, how the collaboration with Legend Biotech came to be—and why Janssen is so committed to further developing this CAR-T therapy.
+For World Cancer Day, we share Dr. Zhuang's insights on the challenges of treating multiple myeloma, how the collaboration with Legend Biotech came to be—and why Janssen is so committed to further developing this CAR-T therapy.

 Despite advances in treating multiple myeloma, it’s still considered very difficult to manage.
 Why is that?

 When you’re treating multiple myeloma, relapse is the rule.
 While there has been progress in lengthening remission time with new therapies, nearly all patients will relapse or develop resistance to these treatments eventually.

 Right now we can shrink tumors or delay them from getting worse, but these therapies are not curative.
 Every year in the U.S., over 30,000 patients are diagnosed with multiple myeloma, and over 11,000 patients will die from the disease.

 So we desperately need something new to offer to patients.

 How did Janssen’s collaboration with Legend Biotech come to be?

 When Legend presented the early results of their therapy, called LCAR-B38M, at ASCO last summer, we were immediately impressed.